William Contreras Player Props: Brewers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.57 team ERA ranks last among all league pitching staffs.
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.50).

-- Athletics pitchers combine to allow 102 total home runs at a clip of 1.6 per game (most in baseball).
+- The Athletics allow the most home runs in baseball (102 total, 1.6 per game).

-- Moll starts for the first time this season for the Athletics.
+- The Athletics will send Blackburn (0-0) to the mound to make his third start of the season.

+- His last time out came on Sunday against the Miami Marlins, when the right-hander tossed five innings, surrendering five earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.